shravan097/PythonMLPractice/README.md

 # PythonMLPractice
-Currently Learning Machine Learning Algorithms.
-I will try to upload my full understanding through Jupyter Notebooks as well.
+Currently Studying Machine Learning.
+I will upload some of the most used algorithms in ML soon.